vbaderks/msf/readme.txt

 used under the LGPL licence to create shell extensions.

 The supported compilers are:

- - Microsoft Visual Studio .NET 2002 (needs latest platform SDK)
+ - Microsoft Visual Studio 2005
  - Microsoft Visual Studio .NET 2003
- - Microsoft Visual Studio 2005 RC1
+ - Microsoft Visual Studio .NET 2002 (needs latest platform SDK)

 Shell Extensions are COM objects.
 MSF depends on ATL (7.0/7.1/8.0) to provide this support.